 In public policy initiatives, indigenous peoples rank a little above prisoners.
 We are statistically insignificant and in recent data, we are increasingly left off the charts altogether.
 Our most important asset to the outside world seems to be that our land is replete with mineral wealth.
 To us, however, our land is sacred.

 Estimated costs for an undertaking such as this would be premature at this time.
 Confirmation of a site, professional design, and an itemized budget are yet to be derived.
 Tribal council approval is also required.
 The cost projection is contingent upon local volunteerism, (which in many instances, would transfer into an acquired "job skill bank" and also confirm a sense of community investment), as well as commercial "in-kind" and/or "at-cost" contributions, philanthropic grants and outright money management.

 (A frequently articulated fear among philanthropic institutions is that imparting job skills will entice people out of their own communities.
 Statistics compiled by the Navajo tribal office indicate the contrary because of the native commitment to family and community.
-Consider the demographics: 89% of the Navajo nation in the united states remain in the "four-corner" area, despite poverty and/or wealth.)
+Consider the demographics: 89% of the Navajo nation in the United States remain in the "four-corners" area, despite poverty and/or wealth.)

 The concept of "sustainability" is extremely important in the world of philanthropists; however, this normally applies to construction and the management of environment and institutions.
 When it comes to the welfare of our people and as sovereign nations, we prefer to think in terms of responsibility.
 It is our "responsibility" to live and teach so that for seven generations we will make available the spiritual grist which the creator provided.